-Drinking alcohol is part of Australia’s culture, but do you know how much excessively drinking affects your health?
+Drinking alcohol is part of Australia’s culture, but do you know how much excessive drinking affects your health?
 Here’s a simple guide from finder.com.au on to break your drinking habit.

-In Australia, drinking has been a part of our culture since colonialism and Australians had long been labelled as drunkards.
-Today, drinking alcohol is most commonly done during social gatherings with friends or family.
-But what about other cultures and how did our attitude to alcohol come about?
+In Australia, drinking has been a part of our culture since colonialism and Australians have long been labelled as drunkards.
+Today, drinking alcohol is most commonly done during social gatherings with friends or family, but what about other cultures and how did our attitude to alcohol come about?

 How to Quit Drinking without AA from Booktopia